HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Evaluation outline

 The 20NewsGroups dataset has been originally collected by Ken Lang.
-It comprises $20$ categories (for details please see Table~\ref{tab:data:distribution:20newsgroups}).
+It comprises of $20$ categories.
 Each category has exactly $18,846$ text samples.
 Moreover, the samples of each category are split neatly into the train ($11,314$ samples) and test ($7,532$ samples) sets.
-The dataset comes already prepackaged with the \textit{scikitlearn} library for Python.
+The dataset comes prepackaged with Python \textit{scikitlearn} library.